ktschroeder/Cloudless/README.md

 - for zoom/pan, maybe change display style to a best-fit when intuitive/necessary if it was stretch or fill.

 Probably should but lower priority:
--- Add window for hotkey cheatsheet, also list the less obvious features such as drag-and-drop and double-click for fullscreen
+- bug: right click to context menu then left click on main window is treated as double-click -- Add window for hotkey cheatsheet, also list the less obvious features such as drag-and-drop and double-click for fullscreen
 - hotkey: zoom to fill window with best fit (only during BestFit)
 - extended context window (Secondary?) so that nothing "must" be done with a hotkey. maybe.